About Gilda Westermann (Davis Programme provider)

-- ILM (Institute of Leadership & Management) Level 5 Certificate
+- Qualified business and workplace coach (Institute of Leadership & Management)

-- NLP (Neuro-Linguistic Programming) Master Practitioner and Trainer
+- Certified NLP (Neuro-Linguistic Programming) Master Practitioner and Trainer

 There are uncountable examples of individuals whose greatness is/was a result of their dyslexic gifts and talents.
 Problem solving and ‘out of the box’ thinking are just some of the great attributes of these individuals.
 They have achieved great things not despite but because of their dyslexia.

 About Ron Davis (Founder of the Davis method)